 - 1. During any school-sponsored education program or activity. - 2.
-While in school, on school property, on school buses or other school vehicles, at designated school bus stops waiting for the school bus, or at school-sponsored or school-sanctioned events or activities.

-- 3. Through the transmission of information from a school computer, a school computer network, or other similar electronic school equipment. - 4.
+While in school, on school property, on school buses or other school vehicles, at designated school bus stops waiting for the school bus, or at school-sponsored or school-sanctioned events or activities. - 3.
+Through the transmission of information from a school computer, a school computer network, or other similar electronic school equipment. - 4.
 Through the transmission of information from a computer that is accessed at a non-school-related location, activity, function, or program or from the use of technology or an electronic device that is not owned, leased, or used by the school district or school if the bullying causes a substantial disruption to the educational process or orderly operation of a school.

-Bullying includes cyber-bullying (bullying through the use of technology or any electronic communication) and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, repeatedly and over time directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following:
+Bullying includes cyber-bullying and means any severe or pervasive physical or verbal act or conduct, including communications made in writing or electronically, repeatedly and over time directed toward a student or students that has or can be reasonably predicted to have the effect of one or more of the following: